parv-bhargava/DATS_6101_13_mid_term_project/Draft_proposal _Short.md

 ## Title
 Analyzing Factors Affecting Airline Passenger Satisfaction

-## SMART Question(s)
+## SMART Question
-- "To what extent can be predict airline passenger satisfaction with certain factors?"
+- To what extent can be predict airline passenger satisfaction with certain factors?

 ## Data Source
 The dataset for this research is sourced from Kaggle.
 The dataset contains information related to airline passenger satisfaction and has a shape of (103,904, 25) where there are 103,904 rows and 25 columns.